manthysbr/llm_apps/README.md

 > [!TIP]
 > 🤖 A collection of AI agents powered by Deepseek & Streamlit

 HeraCorps is a mock enterprise created by me, in order to demonstrate the capabilities of llms in automating various business functions through specialized AI agents.
+Some of them are just for fun/experimentation but the idea is in the code.

 This is just for study purposes, so be free to use the code elsewhere!